sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help  Show this help message and exit.
-     --verbose   Whether to print the verbose version of output.
+     --verbose   Whether to print the verbose version of output, including discordant calls.

 compute-control-statistics
 ==========================